 The only exception to this rule is the brick dormer face that aligns over a brick wall below and creates a parapet window is half in the wall The eaves of the main roof cally occurs with the relatively below and half in the dormer. wall above.
-This most typirare "half-dormer," where the intersect the dormer somewhere near the midpoint.
+This most typirare "half-dormer," where the intersect the dormer somerun siding to the outside corner, creating the worst sort of vertical wall joint.